VincentMomot/Team-Generator/README.md

 ### What I learned from the creation of this site:
 * Better understanding of Node.js

-Try your hand at the Quiz at [Vincent D Momot's JS Quiz](https://vincentmomot.github.io/Team-Generator)

 Screenshots of the site:
 ![This is an image of my main page](assets/)